maztch/front-base/README.md

 ### SCSS Folder

-The target file will be the top-level all.less.
+The target file will be the top-level .scss files.
 This can @include any other files you wish to use.

 ### Js Folder